Lukam786/simpe-simon-game/README.md

 A fun memory-based game built using HTML, CSS, and JavaScript.
 The goal is to repeat the pattern of colors as the game progresses — each round adds a new color to the sequence!

+# Press any key to start the game!

 # Features
 .Interactive and colorful UI